SDSMewan/Student-Management-System/README.md

 <p>It has been a great pleasure for me to work on this exciting and challenging project.
 This
-project proved good for me as it provided practical knowledge of not only programming in Python based applications.
+project proved good for me as it provided practical knowledge of not only programming in Python based applications.</p>
-It also provides knowledge about the latest technology used in development.e.
-This will provide better opportunities and guidance in future in developing projects independently.</p>
+<p>It also provides knowledge about the latest technology used in development.e.
+This will
+provide better opportunities and guidance in future in developing projects independently.</p>

 <h2>Objective</h2>